Or the ghost, depending on how you wish to phrase it.

 He came across as almost an elitist.

-Trevor Noah here, he's he's just your average run-of-the-mill escapee from apartheid.
+Trevor Noah here, he's just your average run-of-the-mill escapee from apartheid.

-And he thought he got out and he ended up an American.
+And he thought he got out and he ended up in America and he's in worse shape.

 It's made to order.